Traditional VA Loans Are a Great Value

 Let’s start with the interest rate.
 Because OVDA loans are subsidized by the Oregon state government and funded through tax-free, general obligation bonds, the interest rates tend to be even lower.
-It’s not uncommon to receive rates that are between half and three quarters of a percentage point lower than regular VA loans.
+It’s not uncommon to receive rates that are between half and three-quarters of a percentage point lower than regular VA loans.
 That might not sound like much, but over the course of a 15 or 30-year mortgage, it really adds up.

-While VA loans do not require personal mortgage insurance, they do require a funding fee in lieu of PMI.
+While VA loans do not require personal mortgage insurance, they can require a funding fee in lieu of PMI.
 The funding fee ranges from 1.5 – 3.3% of the total loan amount, depending on the applicant’s credit history.
 Vets who take advantage of that program must pay the funding fee when the loan is issued.

 In contrast, Oregon VA loans don’t require a funding fee, and that can mean thousands of dollars in savings for veterans.

 Veterans who are not yet Oregon residents but who are considering a move to the state will be pleased to learn that the ODVA loan doesn’t require residency at the time of application.
 As long as the home will be occupied within 60 days of closing, a lack of current residency in the state of Oregon does not represent a problem.

 The price limit for the Oregon VA loan is $417,000.
 Also, it’s important to note that unlike the federal VA loan program, the ODVA mortgage does require a down payment of between five and 20 percent.
 Further, buyers with less than 20% to put down will be expected to maintain personal mortgage insurance.

 Oregon VA Loans: An Excellent Opportunity for OR Vets